skillerhero/cetiweb/README.md

 # cetiweb
-Pagina web para consultar información de estudiantes y profesores y los profesores pueden subir calificaciones.
-Base de datos en MySQL.
+webpage to get the info of students and teachers in my high school.
+Teachers can upload grades.
+DB in MySQL.
-Creado por Rafael Leon Estrada,
+Made by Rafael Leon Estrada,
-Apoyo: Miguel Angel Luis Espinoza
+Support: Miguel Angel Luis Espinoza